pynat/pynat/README.md

   <p>

 **Currently working on:**
-- Building predictive models integrating feature engineering
+- Building predictive models
-- Developing a Trading Bot for spot trading with and optimization strategies
+- Developing a Trading Bot for spot trading
 <p>

 **How to reach me:**